IanNobody/pova/README.md

 ```

 ### [diff.py](https://github.com/IanNobody/pova/blob/main/diff.py)
-A script that aligns the tested image to the reference one and executes one of the implemented methods for background subtraction, if required.
+A script that aligns the tested image to the reference one and executes
+one of the implemented methods for background subtraction, or just aligns the images and creates pairs.

 usage:
 ```
-diff.py [-h] -i INPUT_PATH -o OUTPUT_PATH [-m {diff,background-reduction}]
+diff.py [-h] -i INPUT_PATH -o OUTPUT_PATH [-m {diff,background-reduction,align}]
 		[-r RESIZE_FACTOR] [-v] [-p REFERENCE_FILE_PREFIX]

 optional arguments:
-  -h, --help           show this help message and exit -i --input-path      Path to input images.
+  -h --help           show this help message and exit -i --input-path      Path to input images.
   -o --output-path     Where to save the output images.
-  -m --diff-method     Choose diff method. diff - use rgb diff between images,
+  -m --diff-method     Choose diff method:
-                        background-reduction - use advanced background reduction.
+                            diff - use rgb diff between images, background-reduction - use advanced background reduction.
-  -r --resize-factor   Resize factor for image aligment.
+                            align - align images and create pairs (no diff) -r --resize-factor   Resize factor for image aligment.
 Smaller factor will be faster but less accurate.
-  -v, --verbose        Show images.
+  -v --verbose         Show images.
   -p  --reference-file-prefix 	Reference file prefix.

 ```